 In fact, Stefa successfully ran the orphanage on her own for a couple of years when Korczak was called into military service during WWI.

 In the 1930s, Stefa visited Eretz Yisrael and worked with the children of a kibbutz where she provided the staff with caring guidance and advice on how to improve their care of the children before she returned to Poland.

 In Korczak's orphanage in Poland, the children described the set-up as a mother-father dynamic, with Stefa as the mother who remained "at home" with the children and Korczak as the father who supervised them in the early morning and came home from his other work in the evenings to children who skipped and danced to greet their returning "father."

 After the Nazi invasion of Poland in 1939, arrangements were made for Stefania to flee to Eretz Yisrael, but she chose to remain with her orphans and enter the living hell of the Warsaw Ghetto.

 Resisting the Warsaw Ghetto from Within

-How was a man broken in health, rejected by the very society to which he'd given so much (including endangering himself as a doctor on the battlefield), and himself starving able to provide nearly 200 children with not only their physical needs, but the love and tenderness they so desperately lacked?
+How was a man broken in health, rejected by the very society to which he'd given so much (including endangering himself as a doctor on the battlefield in defense of his country), and himself starving...how was he able to provide for not only the physical needs of nearly 200 children, but also the love and tenderness they so desperately lacked?